AnswerDotAI/RAGatouille/README.md

 - Automatically remove all duplicates and maps all positives/negatives to their respective query.
 - By default, mine hard negatives: this means generating negatives that are hard to distinguish from positives, and that are therefore more useful for training.

-This is all handled by `RAGTrainer.pepare_training_data()`, and is as easy as doing passing your data to it:
+This is all handled by `RAGTrainer.prepare_training_data()`, and is as easy as doing passing your data to it:

 ```python
 from ragatouille import RAGTrainer